WebValley2023/challenge-1/README.md

 In Lombardia_and_Riva there are the tests that we have run on the data from Lombardia and riva and the data set from veneto that we have used only for wind direction.
 In the folder Riva there is the cleaned Riva del Garda data set and the testes that we ran on it, in the folder Riva_Graphs there are some of the line graphs with ozone and solar radiation in certain days that we found important.
 In Script_APPA-download there is the script we used to download the data for air quality from APPA.
-In new_Data_from_Riva There are the raw data sets for the data
+In new_Data_from_Riva There are the raw data sets for the data of air quality in Riva del Garda.